 InStyle Magazine calls tranexamic acid, “The latest hero acid to brighten and battle the toughest spots.”

-Also known as TXA, this synthetic amino acid derived from lysine was originally used by doctors to slow blood loss.
-But in the process, they found that patients also experienced dark spot fading.
+Also known as TXA, this synthetic amino acid derived from lysine was initially used by doctors to slow blood loss.
+But in the process, they found that patients also experienced fading of dark spots.

-This makes it the perfect choice for combatting hyperpigmentation, fading age spots and brightening the skin.
+This makes it the perfect choice for combating hyperpigmentation, fading age spots and brightening the skin.

 #2 – Niacinamide

-Niacinamide (a form of vitamin B3) is the precursor to two biochemical cofactors, NAD+/NADH and NADP+ that your skin cells use for regeneration.
-In fact, your cells must have these cofactors in order to repair damage, create new cells and even just function normally.
+Niacinamide (a form of vitamin B3) is the precursor to two biochemical cofactors, NAD+/NADH and NADP+, that your skin cells use for regeneration.
+In fact, your cells must have these cofactors to repair damage, create new cells and even just function normally.

-One study found that using a moisturizer with five percent niacinamide for 12 weeks significantly improved hyperpigmentation spots, fine lines and wrinkles.
+One study found that using a moisturizer containing 5% niacinamide for 12 weeks significantly improved hyperpigmented spots, fine lines, and wrinkles.

-And a second study found that 44 percent of women using a four percent solution of niacinamide reported “good-to-excellent improvement” with fewer side effects than experienced with hydroquinone (which is considered the “gold standard” treatment).
+And a second study found that 44 percent of women using a 4% solution of niacinamide reported “good-to-excellent improvement” with fewer side effects than with hydroquinone (which is considered the “gold standard” treatment).

 #3 – Kojic acid

-Kojic acid is the byproduct of certain foods and drinks like Japanese sake, soy sauce and rice wine.
+Kojic acid is a byproduct of certain foods and drinks, such as Japanese sake, soy sauce and rice wine.

-It works on your skin by blocking the formation of tyrosine, an amino acid building block of the melanin that darkens your skin and forms age spots.
+It works on your skin by blocking the formation of tyrosine, an amino acid that helps form melanin, which darkens your skin and forms age spots.
 Because of this, kojic acid can help to lighten your skin and fade those dark marks.

-However, you should keep in mind that no matter which lightening cream or lotion you use, it will take time to work.
+However, keep in mind that no matter which lightning cream or lotion you use, it will take time to work.
 To see maximum improvement, you will need to apply them regularly for weeks or even months.

 It’s also important to note that most skin lighteners may irritate the skin, so if you experience redness, dryness or peeling, try applying only every other day and then working your way up.